How a Giant Psychiatric Hospital Company Tried To Spin Us — And Silence Its Staff

 As for its work with Edelman, it added that “UHS sought the advice of a reputable strategic communications firm to ensure, in the interest of accuracy and fairness, that our side of the story was told.
 The websites were developed to educate the public and provide additional information regarding facility operations.
 We will continue to put forth the facts to the public about our facilities in the face of such accounts.”

-A spokesman for Edelman said it does not comment on its work for former clients.
+A spokesperson for Edelman said it does not comment on its work for former clients.

 The strategy reveals how far UHS — which owns more than 200 psychiatric facilities across the country that made more than $8 billion in revenue last year — was willing to go to stop whistleblowers from talking to the press and to protect itself from what they might say.